wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-workload-high-availability-lob-application-phase4.md

 # Line of Business Application Workload Phase 4: Configure web servers

-> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
-This article covers using the Resource Manager deployment model, which Microsoft recommends for most new deployments instead of the classic deployment model.
+> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+This article covers using the Resource Manager deployment model, which Azure recommends for most new deployments instead of the classic deployment model.

 In this phase of deploying a high availability line of business application in Azure infrastructure services, you build out the web servers and load your line of business application on them.

-You must complete this phase before moving on to [Phase 5](/documentation/articles/virtual-machines-workload-high-availability-LOB-application-phase5).
-See [Deploy a high-availability line of business application in Azure](/documentation/articles/virtual-machines-workload-high-availability-LOB-application-overview) for all of the phases.
+You must complete this phase before moving on to [Phase 5](/documentation/articles/virtual-machines-workload-high-availability-LOB-application-phase5/).
+See [Deploy a high-availability line of business application in Azure](/documentation/articles/virtual-machines-workload-high-availability-LOB-application-overview/) for all of the phases.

 ## Create the web server virtual machines in Azure